Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Read Mind**

     You can cast the detect thoughts spell, requiring no :rsc-spell-slot: **Spell Slot** or components, and you must finish a long rest before you can cast it this way again.
 Your spellcasting ability for the spell is the ability increased by this feat.
-If you have spell slots of 2nd level or higher, you can cast this spell with them.
+If you have :rsc-spell-slot: **Spell Slot**s of 2nd level or higher, you can cast this spell with them.

 - **Deliver Message**

     You can cast the *sending* spell, requiring no :rsc-spell-slot: **Spell Slot** or components, and you must finish a long rest before you can cast it this way again.
 Your spellcasting ability for the spell is the ability increased by this feat.
-If you have spell slots of 3rd level or higher, you can cast this spell with them.
+If you have :rsc-spell-slot: **Spell Slot**s of 3rd level or higher, you can cast this spell with them.

 ### Void Touched^HB^
 *4th-level Feat*